Palette Poetry is an online literary journal that endeavors to uplift and platform emerging and established poets.

 Submission Guidelines: Please read carefully!

-• Submissions are open internationally, to any poet writing in English—inclusion of other languages is welcome, as long as the poem is largely written in English.
+- Submissions are open internationally, to any poet writing in English—inclusion of other languages is welcome, as long as the poem is largely written in English.

-• Review our FAQ page for frequently asked questions.
+- Review our FAQ page for frequently asked questions.

-• NOTE: If after submitting you notice an error in your submission, please message us rather than withdrawing and resubmitting your submission.
+- NOTE: If after submitting you notice an error in your submission, please message us rather than withdrawing and resubmitting your submission.
 We can open it to editing once so you can correct the error.

-The Writing Salon is also offering every submitter a 10% off discount code on a writing class.
+As a thank you for your support for Palette, we’d like to offer a 10% off discount code on a writing class from The Writing Salon.
 Find a class and use the code included in the confirmation message at checkout.

 Editorial Feedback Option

 This option costs $59 and will provide you with two pages of detailed and actionable feedback on a poem of your choice from the submission, including suggestions for future submissions.
 The three-letter option costs $149 and will provide you with six pages of detailed and actionable feedback on a poem of your choice from the submission, including suggestions for future submissions, from three separate guest editors.
+Our guest editors are paid a significant portion of the fee and are all incredibly astute poets.

 Submissions for our Featured Poetry category are open year-round to poets at any stage of their careers.
 We highly encourage new and emerging poets to submit.